fivequarters/fusebit.io/src/_blog/_posts/monkeypatching-http-request.md

   },
 });

-// Monkeypatch both http and https, modifying both the `get` and `request` methods in each to add
+// Monkey patch both http and https, modifying both the `get` and `request` methods in each to add
 // instrumentation and tracking to each outbound request.
 [
   [Http, 'http:'],